LGBTQ stands for lesbian, gay, bisexual, trans (transgender/transsexual), and queer. Read about LGBTQ and other definitions.

 LGBTQ rights in housing

 About 50% of LGBTQ people in the United States say that they have been discriminated against when looking for housing.
 Housing rights are not the same in every state.
+Federal law protects you from discrimination from your landlord.
+Also, it’s illegal to discriminate against people with HIV/AIDS.
+The Fair Housing Act protects them.

 - People cannot turn you away because you are transgender or gay.